-Prior to joining Georgetown, Levendowski co-taught the Technology Law and Policy Clinic at NYU Law, where she was also a research fellow at the Information Law Institute.
+Levendowski is Faculty Advisor to the Institute for Technology Law and Policy and a former Gender+ Justice Fellow.
+Prior to joining Georgetown, she co-taught the Technology Law and Policy Clinic at NYU Law, where she was also a research fellow at the Information Law Institute and a fellow at the Engelberg Center for Innovation Law and Policy.
 She previously practiced with Kirkland & Ellis and Cooley.
 She received her JD from NYU Law, where she received the Walter J. Derenberg Prize for copyright law, and her BA from NYU, where she developed a concentration in Publishing, Copyright & Technology.